 Section 29.2 Scheduling A maximum of one person will be allowed vacation time off from the same unit at any one time, unless approved otherwise by the Fire Chief upon 24 hours advanced notice or in the case of emergency circumstances.
 Vacation time days will be scheduled on a seniority basis from January 1st through February 28th.
+A vacation request that occurs between January 1st and February 28th will take precedence over vacation picks so long as the request has been approved and the process to arrange coverage of that shift has been started.
 After February 28th, vacation days will be scheduled so that conflicts do not occur.
 Vacation leave must be approved by a Captain or the Fire Chief.